ncarlier/ncarlier.github.io/README.md

 ### 2006

-- Developer of the checks payment management system of the SNCF *J2EE, Sybase*
+- Developer of the checks payment management system for SNCF *J2EE, Sybase*